 - Combining PDFs so the listing agent doesn’t get 25 attachments – a few minutes.

-If the home buyers don’t get the home they first bid on, it is a lot simpler and faster, probably half as much time with subsequent offers.
+If the home buyers don’t get the home they first offer on, it is a lot simpler and faster, probably half as much time with the second offer and a little less with the third.
+You cannot skip over the disclosures, the comps, the DocuSigning, but the contract itself will have decisions that come much faster.

 Time is still needed to review the disclosures, pull the comps, and take care with drafting the offer.
-Even if rushing, it may take 5 hours of your agent’s time to do everything.
+Even if rushing, it may take 5 hours of your agent’s time to do everything if this is done correctly and thoroughly.

 How long does it take to prepare an offer if I see a home the day the offer is due?